JohnW876/johnwithey1/README.md

 All content was written and provided by John Withey.

 ### **Media**
-All images used in this project belong to the artist and were provided by John Withey.
+All images used in this project were created by the artist and were provided by John Withey.

 ### **Code**
 The original navbar was taken from Bootstrap docs and edited and styled.